JCollado-Data/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
 The purpose of this project was to examine the Credit Risk.
-We evaluate the data and cluster and sample the data to identify trends.
+We evaluate the data and cluster and sample it to identify trends.

 ## Results
 ### Naive Random Oversampling